GaloisInc/saw-training/Salsa20.rst

 This is another complete verification example, focusing on the use of *compositional verification* for more complex software systems.
-In particular, we verify the Salsa20 encryption algorithm.
+In particular, we verify the Salsa20 encryption algorithm, which reflects what a complete verification task may look like in practice.

 Key concepts: